praschl/MiP.Blazor.Behaviors/README.md

 When the component is disposed, the behavior unsubscribes all event handlers.

 The behavior uses all instance members whos type implements the `INotifyPropertyChanged` interface.
 Static members are not supported, but protected and private members are.
+Nested properties are not searched for `INotifyPropertyChanged`.

 ## Creating your own Behaviors
 To write your own behavior, derive from `Behavior<T>` or `Behavior`.